Skip to content

 Q: Where are certificates stored?

-You can customize these paths with environment variables.
+You can customize these paths with GEMINI_TOFU_STORAGE_PATH and GEMINI_CLIENT_CERTS_STORAGE_PATH.

 Q: How do I configure for production use?